tulXoro/coll-trie-site/README.md

 This website is built using [NextJS](https://nextjs.org/docs).
 We also use [Tailwind](https://tailwindcss.com/docs/installation) for styling.
 Please read refer to the docs throughout development.

-Note that because NextJS is built on [React](https://reactjs.org/docs/getting-started.html), you may want to refer to their docs from time to time.
+Note that because NextJS is built on [React](https://reactjs.org/docs/getting-started.html), so you may want to refer to their docs from time to time.